-Join Richard Harrington for an in-depth discussion in this video Understanding metering modes and switching between them, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Understanding metering modes and switching between them, part of Learning the Nikon D600 and D610.

 - In order to get a good exposure,…you need to ensure that your camera…can accurately meter the scene.…Now, most of the time, your camera…will be able to get it right,…but you can switch metering modes…to help the camera out in tricky lighting situations.…The most common method that you'll use is matrix metering.…This will produce fairly natural results in most situations.…Matrix metering divides your scene into a grid…and then measures each of the grid squares…and averages out the value to come up…with an overall exposure setting.…The camera does consider the overall total distribution…of the entire scene, as well as the composition.…